-Offline actions on your Business Profile — a call, a direction tap, a booking — are now visible alongside website traffic in one dashboard.
+Offline actions on your Business Profile, a call, a direction tap, a booking, are now visible alongside website traffic in one dashboard.

 Why It Matters

-Google Business Profiles drive massive local interaction, but until now, that interaction was invisible inside Google Analytics.
-According to BrightLocal’s 2025 Local Marketing Survey, the average Google Business Profile receives 1,009 interactions per month, and 42% of those actions are calls or direction requests — high‑intent moves that often lead directly to a sale.
+Google Business Profiles drive massive local interaction, but until now that interaction was invisible inside Google Analytics.
+According to BrightLocal’s 2025 Local Marketing Survey, the average Google Business Profile receives 1,009 interactions per month, and 42% of those actions are calls or direction requests, high-intent moves that often lead directly to a sale.
 The survey also found that while 73% of consumers used a business’s profile to call or get directions, those actions never appeared in the GA4 reports many SMB owners check every week.
 Every phone call from the profile, every tap for directions, and every booking was recorded only in the separate Business Profile dashboard, leaving a blind spot in the conversion story.
-With the connection live, a local baker, plumber, or salon can finally see the full impact of their GBP presence without stitching together two exports or installing extra call‑tracking code.
+With the connection live, a local baker, plumber, or salon can finally see the full impact of their GBP presence without stitching together two exports or installing extra call-tracking code.

-What’s New / How It Works
+What’s New and How It Works

 Google has officially documented a product link between GBP and GA4 in the Analytics admin panel.
 Once you connect your profile, a dedicated GBP reporting section appears under the usual reports, displaying seven interaction types: interactions, website clicks, calls, directions, messages, bookings, and menus.
 According to Google Analytics Help, “You can link your Google Business Profile to your Analytics property to view Business Profile performance data in Analytics.”
 The data flows automatically after linking; no UTM parameters are needed, and the metrics are first-party data native to your property.